matthiaszeller/VAD-0D-DNN/README.md

 ## Steps

-1. Fit polynomials for HQ curves of HMIII, create a new ventricular assist device (VAD) module `VAD2` and a new model including `VAD2`
+1. Update the modelica code for Heart Mate III instead of Heart mate II.
+That is, fit polynomials for HQ curves of HMIII and modify the model:
+	* Duplicate the `VAD` model to `VAD2` and modify the expression of `Q` as a function of `dP`
+	* Duplicate the main model that instanciates the `VAD` model and instanciate `VAD2` instead
+	* Check the consistency of curves for medium heart failure (MHF) / severe heart failure (SHF) and in context of baroreceptor regulation / no regulation.
+	Absence of regulation is simulated by setting the following parameters to zero:

 ## Data

 #### Modelica